TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

 > and One Hour Remote Workshop
 > > Linux Kernel Development Process

+To be written once the previous challenge is completed.

 ## Ahkim / Chilan / Ahmen ..
 Discursos Religiosos / Adivinos / Hechiceros, Brujos

 > You earn Two Hours Remote Workshop
 > >  Internet of Things Architecture

+To be written once the previous challenge is completed.

 ## Ahau kan ..
 Sumo Sacerdote

 > You earn Referral to my Employeer

+To be written once the previous challenge is completed.